herjean7/BasicAES/README.md

 # Asymmetric and Symmetric Encryption

-In this application, we apply both Asymmetric (Digital Certificates) and Symmetric (AES) Encryptions to safeguard and store our secrets
+In this application, we apply both Asymmetric (Digital Certificates) and Symmetric (AES) Encryptions to safeguard our secrets

 Basics: